bootdotdev/blog/content/about.md

 ### 7. It's a marathon, not a sprint

-You almost certainly won't be able to learn to code in 3 months, but you also don't need to spend a full 4 years in college to get a job.
+You're not going to "learn to code" in 3 months, but you also don't need to spend a full 4 years in college to get a job.

 We believe that it will take [about 12 months](/backend/how-long-to-become-backend-dev/) to get ready for your first back-end development job, depending on your situation.